Penicillin and Breastfeeding

 Penicillin is an antibiotic that is usually prescribed to fight off bacterial infections.

-If a mother has allergies, it is important for her to let her doctor know about them, as certain allergies may increase the risk of a penicillin allergy occurring.
-It is also imperative that the mother completes her course of penicillin and she should not stop taking it her when symptoms disappear, but finish her course.
+If a mother has allergies, it is essential for her to let her doctor know about them, as specific allergies may increase the risk of a penicillin allergy occurring.
+It is also imperative that the mother completes her course of penicillin and she should not stop taking it when symptoms disappear, but finish her course.

 Penicillin can kill the healthy bacteria in your body, which can